SkylineCommunications/dataminer-docs/develop/devguide/Connector/ImpactOfProtocolChanges/ParameterChanges/ChangeParameterRange.md

 ## Impact

-Alarm Templates need to be reconfigured, because they will throw errors and fail to be applied if they have an alarm value configured outside the range.
+Alarm templates need to be reconfigured because they will throw errors and fail to be applied if they have an alarm value configured outside the range.

-DIS MCC
+*DIS MCC*

 | Full ID | Error Message | Description |
 |---------|---------------|-------------|